plog/minutes_meeting/README.md

 # Meeting Minutes Bot

 This repository contains a Telegram bot designed to process video (MP4) and audio (MP3) files to create meeting summaries and transcriptions.
-The bot leverages the `Telethon` library for Telegram API interactions and `ffmpeg` for media processing.
+The bot leverages the [Telethon](https://docs.telethon.dev/) library for Telegram API interactions, [ffmpeg](https://ffmpeg.org/) for media processing, and OpenAI’s Whisper and GPT-4o for generating transcriptions and summaries.
 ## Features

 - Accepts video (MP4) and audio (MP3) files.